byunsy/face-filter/README.md

 pip install opencv-python==4.1.0.25
 ```

+One can download and use download_weights.py to download the required DNN models or download it directly using the link [here](https://raw.githubusercontent.com/opencv/opencv_3rdparty/dnn_samples_face_detector_20180205_fp16/res10_300x300_ssd_iter_140000_fp16.caffemodel).
+Note that the files can also be found in the current repository.

 ## Usage

-Clone the lane-detection repository in your directory.
+Clone the face-filter repository in your directory.

 ```bash
 git clone https://github.com/byunsy/face-filter.git